kurotetsuka/papers/src/turing_criticism.md

 ***Non-Intelligence of Animals.***
 Surprisingly, Turing alludes infrequently to animals.
-In his first reference (Section 6.1) he simply states that he believes animals to be closer to humans than inanimate objects, a fairly sound claim.
-However in the second, brief allusion, he make the claim "Animals' minds seem to be very definitely subcritical."(Section 7).
+In his first reference (&sect;6.1) he simply states that he believes animals to be closer to humans than inanimate objects, a fairly sound claim.
+However in the second, brief allusion, he make the claim "Animals' minds seem to be very definitely subcritical."(&sect;7).
 This has been proven to be false.
 Octopi and honey badgers, for example, have been demonstrated to be amazing escape artists^\[1,2\]^.
 Dolphins have been shown to have developed their own unique languages consisting of whistles^\[3\]^.
-In fact, there is no trait of human intelligence that not demonstrated in other animals.
+In fact, there is no trait of human intelligence that is not demonstrated in other animals.
 Some animals even surpass human intelligence!
 By dismissing all non-human intelligence, Turing ignores one of the strongest arguments for the feasibility of synthetic intelligence -- If we can build mechanisms to emulate lower natural forms of intelligence, could we not clearly work our way up to the higher forms?
-Instead, Turing attempts to skip straight to human-level intelligence, missing this key point.
+Instead, Turing attempts to skip straight to human-level intelligence, missing this key point.\newpage

 ***Intelligence may only be Demonstrated through Communication.***
 The entire premise of Turing's imitation game is founded on the